mwang840/mwang840/README.md

 [UD Course Schelduler Frontend Website](https://github.com/UD-CISC275-S22/cis-scheduler-team-007)

 <p>Written in TypeScript with React.js + Hooks by Maxwell Wang, Joshua Strassle and Eric Toreki, we were able to design a website that is able to generate a four-year plan for Computer Science/Information Science Majors.
-On our website, the clients are able to add, delete or change plans, scheldules for each semester and each course per semester </p>
+On our website, the clients are able to add, delete or change plans, scheldules for each semester and each course per semester. </p>

 [Competitive Programming](https://github.com/mwang840/CompetiveProgramming)